BDeirth/library_management_system/README.md

 There are multiple copies of the same books so the book copies table is used to keep track of copy ID's for each book ID.

+FILES:

+library_database_visuals.pdf for viewing of visuals created within Power BI (without access to Power BI)

+library_database_visuals.pbix for viewing of visuals created within Power BI (with access to Power BI)

+LIBRARY DATABASE MODEL PNG file for a Screenshot of my database model

+DATABASE CREATION text document for the initial creation of the database

+DATA RETRIEVAL PROCESS text document for the SQL queries I used to retrieve data from the database

+DATA INSERTION text document for the SQL queries I used to insert data into the database

+DATA RETRIEVED file folder contains the .xls files that I exported once I retrieved the data (each table was exported individually and each 'DR NUM 1' and further file corresponds with the number for each retrieval I outlined in the DATA RETRIEVAL PROCESS text document